mycelium-ethereum/perpetual-pools-contracts/README.md

 **The leveraged pool fee is represented as a `bytes16` value.
 Why is this chosen over something like `uint`?
 What denomination does this represent?**

-Leveraged pool fee is a bytes16 value simply due to the maths library used.
+The leveraged pool fee is a `bytes16` value simply due to the maths library used.
 We often represent values in WAD values (popularised by the Maker DAO team).
-WAD values are the integer value multiplied by 10^18. (eg `1 = 1*10^18`).
+WAD values are the integer value multiplied by 10^18 (e.g. `1 = 1*10^18`).
 The maths library we currently use represents values in IEEE quad precision numbers and uses bytes as way of storing this.
-A good primer on the above can be found here [https://medium.com/coinmonks/math-in-solidity-part-1-numbers-384c8377f26d](https://medium.com/coinmonks/math-in-solidity-part-1-numbers-384c8377f26d) and WAD / RAY maths is introduced here [https://docs.makerdao.com/other-documentation/system-glossary](https://docs.makerdao.com/other-documentation/system-glossary).
+A good primer on the above can be found [here](https://medium.com/coinmonks/math-in-solidity-part-1-numbers-384c8377f26d) and WAD / RAY maths is introduced [here](https://docs.makerdao.com/other-documentation/system-glossary).

 **Difference between npx hardhat test and npm run coverage?**